Explosive Percolation Obeys Standard Finite-Size Scaling in an Event-based Ensemble

-\textit{Discussions}.-- By an event-based method and extensive simulations, we find that the EP in the Achlioptas process still obeys the standard finite-size scaling theory.
-As the standard percolation, the EP has two basic exponents, the fractal dimension $d_f$ and the correlation-length exponent $1/\nu_1$, which can describe well the critical behaviors of any quantities near the pseudo-critical points ${\cal T}_N$.
-Neverthless, the EP has a large fluctuation of ${\cal T}_N$, which is governed by another exponent $\nu_2 \! > \! \nu_1$.
-This scenario holds true for different bond-insertion rules, on random graphs and in dimensions from $d=2$ to 6~\cite{Li_unpublished}.
+\textit{Discussions}.-- By an event-based method, we find that EP obeys the standard FSS theory.
+As standard percolation, EP has two basic exponents, the fractal dimension $d_f$ and the correlation-length exponent $\nu_1$, which can describe well the critical behaviors of any quantities near the pseudo-critical points ${\cal T}_N$.
+Nevertheless, EP has a large fluctuation of ${\cal T}_N$, which is governed by another exponent $\nu_2 \! > \! \nu_1$.
+This scenario holds true for different bond-insertion rules, and for any dimension~\cite{Li_unpublished}.
 The high-precision estimate of critical exponents enables us to establish the EP universalities for various bond-insertion rules.

-The obtained $\nu_2$ values agree well with $2$, except for two dimensions where $1/\nu_2\!=\!0.484(4)$ is slightly smaller than $0.5$.
-In unit of the renormalized dynamic deviation, the fluctuation of ${\cal T}_N$ is infinitely large $z \!\sim\!
-N^{1/\nu_1-1/\nu_2} \!\to\! \infty$, implying that the central-limit theorem is satisfied.
+The obtained $\nu_2$ values agree well with $2$, except for two dimensions where $1/\nu_2\!=\!0.484(4)$ is slightly smaller than $0.5$~\cite{Li_unpublished}.
+In units of the renormalized dynamic deviation $z$, the fluctuation of ${\cal T}_N$ is infinitely large $N^{1/\nu_1-1/\nu_2}$, implying that the central-limit theorem is satisfied.
 Thus, the fluctuation may asymptotically be of Gaussian type and $\nu_2=2$ holds exactly.
 On this basis, we argue that $\nu_2$ is merely a fluctuation exponent and cannot act as a correlation-length exponent.

-The anomalous phenomena in the conventional ensemble are revealed to be a mixture of critical behaviors near ${\cal T}_N$ over the fluctuation window.
-Since it is infinitely wide in unit of the renormalizd deviation $z$, the self-averaging effect is lacking, and this leads to the inequivalence of different ensembles.
-Moreover, the multiple fractal dimensions, $d_f^{\pm}$, are derived on the basis of the crossover scaling from finite- to infinite-$N$.
+The anomalous phenomena in the conventional ensemble are revealed to be a mixture of critical behaviors over the fluctuation window.
+Since it is infinitely wide in units of the renormalized deviation, the self-averaging effect is lacking, and this leads to the inequivalence of different ensembles.
+Moreover, the multiple fractal dimensions are derived based on the crossover scaling from finite- to infinite-$N$.

-The effective event-based method can find broad applications, since large sample-to-sample fluctuations can widely exist in systems like disordered ones~\cite{Pazmandi1997,Bernardet2000}.
+The effective event-based method can find broad applications, since large sample-to-sample fluctuations can widely exist in systems like disordered ones~\cite{Bernardet2000}.
 Moreover, the proposed crossover scaling theory may provide important insights for connecting critical behaviors in different ensembles.
-For equilibrium statistical systems, the event-based method also has its own advantages by sampling the pseudo-critical points ${\mathcal T}_N$ as random events, which are even valid for first-order phase transitions~\cite{Fan2020}.